-You missed the number.
-Fortunately you have a plan, and you quantified its impact.
-As CEO you need to ask: who will own the rollout of the plan?
-Who on my executive team will manage my initiative?
+You have an improvement plan to increase revenue, and as CEO you need to ask, “Who will own the roll-out of the plan?
+Who on my executive team will manage my initiative?”

-Now is time to transition from strategy to results.
+Now it’s time to transition from strategy to results.
 You need to define roles and responsibilities according to a Work Breakdown Structure (WBS).
 Download this Work Breakdown Guide to see a portion of a WBS.
 Essentially, the WBS has the following features:

-- Assign specific individuals to tasks
+- Assign specific individuals to tasks.

-- Define tasks that are clear to achieve
+- Define tasks that are clear to achieve.

-- Accomplish strategic objectives with every task
+- Accomplish strategic objectives with every task.

 Why Care About the Details